 Multiply two-digit and three-digit numbers by a one-digit number using formal written layout.

-Children will move to year 4 using whichever method they were using as they transitioned from year 3.
+Children will move to Year 4 using whichever method they were using as they transitioned from Year 3.
 They will further develop their knowledge of the column method to multiply any two-digit by any single-digit number.
 When children are working with numbers where they can confidently and correctly calculate the addition (or parts of the addition) mentally, they may do so.
 Children should also be using this method to solve problems and multiply numbers in the context of money or measures.
+Y5 End of Year Objective:

 Multiply numbers up to 4 digits by a one- or two-digit number using a formal written method, including long multiplication for two-digit numbers.

-Children should continue to use the grid method and extend it to multiplying numbers with up to four digits by a single digit number, e.g.

-and numbers with up to four digits by a two-digit number, e.g.

-The long list of numbers in the addition part can be used to check that all of the answers from the grid have been included, however, when children are working with numbers where they can confidently and correctly calculate the addition (or parts of the addition) mentally, they should be encouraged to do so.
-For example,

-Adding across mentally, leads children to finding the separate answers to:

-Children should also be using this method to solve problems and multiply numbers in the context of money or measures.

-During Year 5, the transition from the grid method into the formal vertical method for multiplication should take place.
-The traditional vertical compact method of written multiplication is a highly efficient way to calculate, but it has a very condensed form and needs to be introduced carefully.
-It is most effective to begin with the grid method, moving to an expanded vertical layout, before introducing the compact form.
-This allows children to see, and understand, how the processes relate to each other and where the individual multiplication answers come from e.g.

-Th H T U
+During Year 5, continue to use formal vertical method for multiplication.
+The traditional vertical compact method of written multiplication is a highly efficient way to calculate, but it has a very condensed form and needs to be introduced carefully. his allows children to see, and understand, how the processes relate to each other and where the individual multiplication answers come from e.g. $368 \times 6 =$ Th H T O 3 6 8 3 6 8 3 6 8 $$\times$$ 6 4 8 (8 x 6) becomes \times 6 \times 7 \times 6 \times 7 \times 8 \times 7 \times 9 \times 9 The place value columns are labelled to ensure children understand the size of the partitioned digits in the original number(s) and in the answer.

-$$3 6 8$$

-$\times 6$

-$4 8 (8 \times 6)$

-$3 6 0 (60 \times 6)$

-$+ 1 80 0 (300 \times 6)$

-$2 20 8$

-Th H T U

-$3 6 8$

-$\times 6$

-$2 20 8$

-The place value columns are labelled to ensure children understand the size of the partitioned digits in the original number(s) and in the answer.

 It is vital that the teacher models the correct language when explaining the process of the compact method.
 The example shown should be explained as:

 "Starting with the least significant digit...
-8 multiplied by 6 is 48, put 8 in the units and carry 4 tens (40).
+8 multiplied by 6 is 48, put 8 in the ones and carry 4 tens (40).
 6 tens multiplied by 6 are 36 tens.
 Add the 4 tens carried over to give 40 tens (which is the same as 4 hundreds and 0 tens).
 Put 0 in the tens place of the answer and carry 4 hundreds.
 3 hundreds multiplied by 6 are 18 hundreds.
 Add the 4 hundreds carried over to give 22 hundreds (which is the same as 2 thousands and 2 hundreds).
 Write 2 in the hundreds place of the answer and 2 in the thousands place of the answer."

-Children should recognise that the answer is close to an estimated answer of $400 \times 6 = 2400$ j = 1
+Children should recognise that the answer is close to an estimated answer of $400 \times 6 = 2400$ Children should only be expected to move towards this next method if they have a secure understanding of place value.
+It is difficult to explain the compact method without a deep understanding of place value.
+The example shown should be explained as: